-In Example 16.3, you can see that the effect of an additional 10 prenatal visits has a greater impact (reduction) in the probability of a low birth weight baby among smokers compared with non-smokers.
-The impact is also much greater going from 5 to 15 visits compared with 25 to 35 visits.
-It is helpful to generate some graphs of predicted probabilities to get a full understanding of the effects of key variables in your model.
+In Example 16.3, you can see that the effect of a 10% increase in the percentage of cows drytreated depends heavily on whether it occurs in a herd that uses neomycin or one that uses cloxacillin.
+It also depends on whether the change is from 10-20% or 80-90%.
+It is very helpful to generate some graphs of predicted probabilities to get a full understanding of the effects of key variables in your model.